1 Day Gorilla Trekking in Rwanda

 The search for the Giant apes – gorilla trekking

 Enjoy your time with them while following the guidelines provided during the briefing.
-These include avoiding eye contact, not making noise while watching them, tuning away the mouth while coughing or sneezing, not eating/smoking/drinking while in their presence, and others.
+These include avoiding eye contact, not making noise while watching them, turning away the mouth while coughing or sneezing, not eating/smoking/drinking while in their presence, and others.
 Relish the exceptional adventure and take as many photos as you can (with no flash).
-After the one hour with mountain gorillas, you can walk out of Volcanoes National Park, and then transfer to a nearby Lodge/restaurant for lunch.
+After the one hour with mountain gorillas, you can walk out of Volcanoes National Park, and then transfer to a nearby lodge/restaurant for lunch.

 Inclusions of the 1 Day Gorilla Trekking Adventure in Rwanda

-- Gorilla trekking permit/s for Volcanoes National Park.
+- Gorilla trekking permits for Volcanoes National Park.

-- Guided expedition with experienced Ranger guides.
+- Guided expeditions with experienced Ranger guides.

 - Bottled water.

-- Relevant Rwandan Government taxes and levies.
+- Relevant Rwandan government taxes and levies.

 - Services of an experienced English-speaking safari driver.